 Welcome to Wachiska Audubon Society

 Wachiska Audubon Society was chartered in 1973 as a local chapter of the National Audubon Society to serve 17 counties in Southeast Nebraska.
+It is one of four such chapters in Nebraska.
 Dr. Walter Bagley and Betsy Finch founded the local chapter, which began with about a dozen interested folks.

 It was thought that Wachiska was an Omaha Indian word meaning land of many streams at a time when Nebraska was considered to have more miles of waterways than any of the contiguous states.